 It was at this point I was glad the girls had gone out for the day.
 This amazing gentleman could have my undivided attention and I was so glad he spent nearly an hour with me telling me so many personal stories that weren’t on the information boards.
 It is volunteers like him that make places like this extra special.

 The story I liked the most was the one about the American pilot flying from Laverton to Canberra that went missing.
 Now you may think that this is not a Gippsland story but it turns into one.
 Aberfeldy is out the back of Walhalla and is pretty rough terrain.
 The pilot and aircraft were finally found in 1948 by a gentleman walking in the bush.
 At this point, the pilot’s remains were returned to Hawaii and classed as Missing in Action.
 Decades passed until a gentleman by the name of Rick, (who is also now a volunteer at Gippsland Armed Forces Museum) took it upon himself to get the pilot the military funeral he deserved.
 After a long process of DNA testing, the pilot was finally laid to rest again with full military honours at Arlington National Cemetery.
 It was this man’s dedication that got that pilot the honours he deserved.
-I am sure I could have spent hours there listening to every story that could be told.
+I am sure I could have spent hours there listening to every story that could be told and why it is one of the best things to do in Sale if you live here or you are visiting.

 I thoroughly enjoyed our visit out to Gippsland Armed Forces Museum and I will be returning with the girls very soon as I do think they will really enjoy it as well.
 I am so glad we visited and I think it is one of the best things to do in Sale for anyone looking for something to do.